Fall, Spring, Summer

 Overall GPA 2.75; 2 semesters of college-level biology.
 One additional college-level course in ecology or environmental science is recommended; some college-level Spanish is recommended.

-Application deadlines are March 1 for summer, March 15 for the fall, October 15 for the Spring.
-Applications may be accepted through October 30/ March 30 on a space-available basis.
+Application deadlines are March 10 for summer, March 15 for the fall, October 15 for the Spring.

 Following acceptance, students receive arrival and other information from the Portland office, as well as a Program Handbook with comprehensive student information for Costa Rica.